Gerald S. O'Loughlin: Film

 O'Loughlin's movie credits include Ensign Pulver, In Cold Blood, Ice Station Zebra, The Valachi Papers and Twilight's Last Gleaming.

 Personal life and death

-O'Loughlin and his wife Meryl Abeles O'Loughlin (1933–2007), had two children: Chris O'Loughlin (born 1967), a member of the 1992 United States Olympic épée fencing team, and Laura O'Loughlin.
-O'Loughlin died of natural causes in Los Angeles on July 31, 2015.
+O'Loughlin and his ex-wife Meryl Abeles had two children: Chris O'Loughlin (born 1967), a member of the 1992 United States Olympic épée fencing team, and Laura O'Loughlin.

+O'Loughlin died of natural causes at the age of 93 in Los Angeles on July 31, 2015.